OUTSIDE OUR CHURCH DOORS

 Our Reconciliation and Indigenous Committee has worked on ways to help our church respond to some of the recommendations of the Truth and Reconciliation Commission as well as on reconciliation of all groups within our community.
 Activities have included participation in the Orange Shirt Day Walk – Every Child Matters, developing and maintaining a Heart Garden on the church front lawn as an act of remembrance for those children who did not return from Residential Schools, Red Dress Week in remembrance of MMIWG2S, and various informational workshops.

 The Immanuel Reconciliation Team is committed to raising awareness of the ongoing crisis of Murdered & Missing Indigenous Women, Girls, & 2 Spirit People.
-In April, for the third year we hung red dresses in Diamond Jubilee Park in Wetaskiwin.
-On May 5 on The National Day of Awareness for MMIWG2S we took some time and gathered at the Peace Cairn to pray and remember.
-Our thanks to Fiona, Gloria, Bonny, Rev. Hugh, our singers Cheryl and Jolene, and to those who attended.
-Also our thanks to Christina Max, Editor and Reporter for the Wetaskiwin Times, for her faithful attendance and reporting of these events.
-Please see her news report for more information: https://www.wetaskiwintimes.com/news/recognizing-red-dress-day-in-wetaskiwin-maskwacis
+For the last few years, in the last week of April, we have been hanging red dresses in Diamond Jubilee Park in Wetaskiwin.
+On May 5, The National Day of Awareness for MMIWG2S, we invite the community to join us and we take some time and gather at the Peace Cairn to pray and remember.
+Please see the news report from Christina Max, of Wetaskiwin Times, for more information: https://www.wetaskiwintimes.com/news/recognizing-red-dress-day-in-wetaskiwin-maskwacis

 Lenten Lunches - In 1989, Immanuel Anglican Church started Lenten Lunches as a time for parishioners and people of various denominations to come together for learning, prayer, and lunch once a week during Lent.
 This tradition continued every year since its inception and into 2020 with the theme 'The Hope that Heals the Heart' but the last three lunches that year had to be cancelled due to guidelines issued to help prevent the spread of COVID-19.
-We have not resumed the Lenten Lunches at this time.
+We have not resumed the Lenten Lunches at this time but they have been fondly remembered by many in our parish and community.

 Food Bank - Our church community has dedicated the second Sunday of every month to recognize the needs of those in our community who ‘go hungry’ and we collect food and/or cash for our local food banks.